Decide who can access your venue, what they're able to do, and customize what they see in your Access & visibility settings page.

 Only users with one or more of the following tags can book

 This setting allows you to specify that only those users having one or more of a certain set of tags can create bookings.
-If you choose this option and select no tags, this means that only Admins can create bookings for users.
+If you choose this option and select no tags, this means that only System users can create bookings for users.

-The quickest and easiest way is to open a private browsing window (also known as private window) and copy in you venue's URL (https://yourvenue.skedda.com).
+The quickest and easiest way is to open your venue in a private browsing window (also known as private window).
 What you see here is what everyone will see when they visit!
 Then log in with a test user, swap their tags around to see how it will work!